 (a) Group together Medical Associations of Acupuncture and/or Related Techniques which, in each country, admit to membership practitioners coming from a recognized institution at university level, medical, dental or veterinary, and are legally authorized to practice the whole range of medical, dental or veterinary techniques in their respective countries.
 Only the physician component (MD, DDS, DVM or equivalents) of the respective societies shall be included as ICMART members.

 (b) To strengthen the links between these Associations by contacts or exchanges of information, persons or ideas.

 (c) To contribute as far as its resources permit to cultural and scientific progress in research, clinical practice and theory of these therapeutic methods.
 To promote their application by those legally authorized in their countries to practice the whole range of medical, dental or veterinary techniques.

-(d) To patronize every two years the organization of an International Medical Congress of Acupuncture and Related Techniques, for the programme and the quality of which the Association would be partly responsible.
+(d) To patronize the organisation of an International Medical Congress of Acupuncture and Related Techniques, for the programme and the quality of which the Association would provide support.

-To achieve its objects the association will undertake activities such as scientific, educational and organizational meetings, Symposia and Congresses.
+To achieve its objects the association will undertake activities such as scientific, educational and organisational meetings, Symposia and Congresses.
 This list is purely an enunciation and is not limiting.

 Article III: Members